 The emergence of such technology arousing human emotion is particularly pertinent in a country where huge gender imbalance, at the hands of restrictive population controls, has driven the largest single population of men.

 Chinese culture places great value on boys, however many of those favored for birth under the one child policy are now destined for a solitary future of bachelorhood.
 37 million females were aborted, abandoned and trafficked, with parents opting for boys under this regime.
-Today, predicted 30 million Chinese men are expected to stay single.
+Today, a predicted 30 million Chinese men are expected to stay single.
 And of the single population many have lost the will to pursue love, according to Quanqui Tech 70 percent of singles no longer have the drive to find love.

 If humans needs are to dictate the evolution of Xiaoice, China’s aging singles may well look forward to a future akin to the fantasy depicted in Sci-Fi cinema.